Packing $A$-paths of length zero modulo a prime: Preliminaries

 \section{Preliminaries}

-In this section we provide several definitions and tools required to state the aforementioned structure theorem of \cite{ThoYooa} required to prove Theorem \ref{apathsmodptheorem}.
+In this section we provide several definitions and tools required to state the aforementioned structure theorem of \cite{ThoYooa} that is employed to prove Theorem \ref{apathsmodptheorem}.
 For the sake of proving Theorem \ref{apathsmodptheorem}, we only need these tools for the special case $\Gamma \cong \mbz/p\mbz$ for an odd prime $p$, but we nevertheless present them for general abelian groups $\Gamma$ since our techniques for the $\Gamma$-bipartite 3-block case (section \ref{sec:bip3block}) are general and may be of independent interest.
 All group-labelled graphs are assumed to be undirected for the remainder of the paper.

 A \emph{3-block} $B$ of a graph $G$ is a maximal set of at least 3 vertices such that there does not exist a set of at most two vertices disconnecting two vertices in $B$ (see \cite{CarDieHamHun}).
-Note that $G[B]$ may not have any edges (take a large clique and subdivide every edge once).
-Consider the graph with vertex set $B$ where $u,v\in B$ are adjacent if there exists a $B$-path in $G$ with endpoints $u$ and $v$.
-By abuse of notation, we also call this graph a 3-block of $G$ when convenient.
+Note that $G[B]$ may not have any edges (for example, take a large clique and subdivide every edge once).
 Let $H$ be a connected component of $G-B$ and let $X$ be the set of (at most two) vertices of $B$ adjacent to a vertex in $H$.
 A \emph{$B$-bridge} $\mcb \subseteq G$ is either such a component $H$ together with $X$ and the edges of $G$ with one endpoint in $X$ and the other in $H$, or an edge in $G$ with both endpoints in $B$.
 The \emph{attachments} of a $B$-bridge $\mcb$ are the vertices in $\mcb \cap B$.